oracle/coherence-operator/docs/samples/operator/metrics/enable-metrics/README.md

-# Deploy the operator with Prometheus enabled and view metrics in Grafana
+# Deploy Coherence Operator with Prometheus Enabled and View Metrics in Grafana

 The Oracle Coherence Operator includes the Prometheus Operator as an optional subchart named `prometheusoperator`.

-This sample shows you how configure the Prometheus Operator and monitor Coherence services via Grafana dashboards, please follow the instructions below.
+This sample shows you how to configure the Prometheus Operator and monitor Coherence services through Grafana.

-> **Note:**: Use of Prometheus and Grafana is only available when using the
-> operator with Coherence 12.2.1.4.
+> **Note**: Use of Prometheus and Grafana is available only when using the operator with Oracle Coherence 12.2.1.4.0 version.

 [Return to Metrics samples](../) / [Return to Coherence Operator samples](../../) / [Return to samples](../../../README.md#list-of-samples)